andretdr/LifeCoach_BackEnd/README.md

 [LifeCoach](https://lifecoach-frontend.vercel.app/)

 # Development
 The back-end is developed using fastAPI / Python.
+It is deployed on Heroku

 # Full feature list
+- Mantains the session history on the front-end as a design choice to allow for a REST API in the back end.
 - The back-end has 3 routes.
 - '/' route is mainly for testing and just returns a json message
 - '/talk' route accepts Formdata of a audio file and a json array.
 The audio file is a recording of user's response and the array is the chat history so far.